Live polling allows presenters to interact with their audience in real time during a PowerPoint presentation.

-Over the years we all have seen an increase in the use of online quiz platforms and test generators.
-They enables presenters to ask questions, conduct polls and receive immediate feedback.
+Over the years, we have all seen an increase in the use of online quiz platforms and test generators.
+These tools enable presenters to ask questions, conduct polls, and receive immediate feedback.

 What is Live Polling in PowerPoint?